helenabutow/bunny/README.md

 * Performance confidently tweaking probes to ensure that provisioned Pod capacity is utilized
 * Engineering using traces to understand which downstream components most often cause probe failure

+# Alternatives

+Some of the functionality of Bunny could be recreated using different tools or patterns.
+In particular:
+* basing a probe on a Prometheus query result could be implemented using an exec probe and `promtool`
+* adding traces to HTTP probes could be done by adding an NGINX proxy: https://opentelemetry.io/blog/2022/instrument-nginx/

 # Deployment

 Bunny runs as a sidecar container within the same Pod as your app's container.